 I unfold the leaf and taste the finished product.
 The dish has lost some of its ferocious bite during the steaming process, but the flavor of the shrimp combined with the aromatics is still sublime.

 A Passion for All Foods Filipino

 Our local hostess on Romblon Island, Clang Garcia, believes sarsa is a perfect introduction to the extraordinary richness and variety of Filipino food, in all its complexity and history.
-She’s a passionate partisan for Filipino food and an advocate for farmers, fishermen, vendors and the indigenous communities who are the lifeblood of Filipino cuisine.
+She’s a passionate partisan for Filipino food and an advocate for farmers, fishermen, vendors and the indigenous communities who are the lifeblood of the Philippines’ traditional food.
 This well-known authority on Pinoy cookery grew up in her grandmother’s kitchen, and in her carinderia, one of the simple food stands that create culinary magic in tiny spaces throughout the Philippines.